C-C-B: 1985–1987: Commercial success and Sekiguchi's withdrawal

-The fourth single of the 1985, Kuusou Kiss reprised role to be used as a theme song to the second season of the Japanese television drama Maido Osawagaseshimasu.
-While the original single version is performed by bassist Watanabe, the album version has different arrangement and is performed by Sekiguchi.
-The single debuted at number 3 on Oricon Single Weekly Rankings and remained on number 28 on 1986 Yearly Rankings.
+The fourth single of the 1985, "Kuusou Kiss" reprised role to be used as a theme song to the second season of the Japanese television drama Maido Osawagaseshimasu.
+While the original single version is performed by bassist Watanabe, the album version has a different arrangement and is performed by Sekiguchi.
+The single debuted at number 3 on Oricon Single Weekly Rankings and remained at number 28 on 1986 Yearly Rankings.
 In Best Ten rankings, it debuted at number 2 on weekly rankings and remained on number 36 on 1986 Yearly Rankings.

-Their first single in 1986, Genkina Broken Heart song was nominated on Number 4 on 15th Tokyo Music Festival.
+Their first single in 1986, "Genkina Broken Heart", was nominated on Number 4 at the 15th Tokyo Music Festival.
 The single debuted at number 2 on Oricon Single Weekly Rankings and remained at number 61 on Yearly Rankings.
 In the Best Ten rankings, it also debuted at number 2 on weekly charts and remained at number 28 on Yearly Charts.

-Following single, Fushizen na Kimi ga Suki has the main vocalist Sekiguchi instead of Watanabe or Ryu.
+Their following single, "Fushizen na Kimi ga Suki", has the main vocalist Sekiguchi instead of Watanabe or Ryu.
 It was also the first single to be written by members themselves.
-The single debuted at number 2 on Oricon Single Weekly Charts and remained on number 80 on Yearly Charts.
+The single debuted at number 2 on Oricon Single Weekly Charts and remained at number 80 on the Yearly Charts.
 In Best Ten rankings, the single debuted at number 3 and remained in yearly charts at number 38.
 The single has received the Best Song Music Award in the 1986's FNS Music Festival.

-In December, the band released single Naimononedari no I Want You before Sekiguchi's withdrawal from the band and start of his solo career.
+In December, the band released "Naimononedari no I Want You" before Sekiguchi's withdrawal from the band and start of his solo career.
 It was used as a theme song to the regular Japanese television drama series Maido Osawagaseshimasu.
-The single debuted at number 1 on Oricon Single Weekly Charts, became their first single which debuted at number 1 on weekly charts.
+The single debuted at number 1 on Oricon Single Weekly Charts, and became their first single which debuted at number 1 on weekly charts.
 In the yearly 1987 charts it kept on number 65.
 On Best Ten rankings, it debuted at number 6 on weekly rankings and remained at number 35 on the Yearly Charts.